uio-bmi/immuneML/docs/source/installation/install_for_development.rst

 or use conda instead with python 3.7 or 3.8.

-4. From the project folder (immuneML folder created when the repository was cloned from GitHub), install the requirements from requirements.txt file:
+4. From the project folder (immuneML folder created when the repository was cloned from GitHub), install the requirements from the requirements.txt file (this file can be found in the immuneML root folder):

 .. code-block:: console

   pip install -r requirements.txt

+See also this FAQ: :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?`.

 If you want to install optional requirements (to use R for plotting, DeepRC or TCRdist), install the corresponding requirements files (some or all of them):